Composer0/CSharp.NetAndMVC/README.md

 https://csharpstarterapps-production.up.railway.app/

 This application uses the MVC design model and applied it to my writing in C#.
 These projects primarily operate using 'For' loops to filter through the data to check and modify the values.
 Within this applciation is Palindrome Checker, FizzBuzz Finder, and my Loan Calculator.
-Web app was published on the Microsoft Azure hosting service.